The chromoelectric adjoint correlators in Euclidean space at next-to-leading order: Evaluating the correlators

 Thermal correlators in Euclidean space are naïvely expected to respect the symmetry properties of their composite fields.
 As such, one would expect the chromoelectric correlators $\left \langle EE\right \rangle_I$ to be symmetric over the thermal circle, $\left \langle EE\right \rangle_I(t)=\left \langle EE\right \rangle_I\left(1/T-t\right)$.
 However, this statement is only true for correlators constructed fully out of local operators, and lattice calculations have confirmed that this is not the case aside from the explicitly symmetric correlator $\langle EE\rangle_S(t)$.
 Since $\left \langle EE\right \rangle_U(t)=\left \langle EE\right \rangle_L(1/T-t)$, an equivalent way of stating the lack of symmetry is that the upper and lower correlators do not coincide.
 This leads to a number of complications such as introducing terms that are even in $\omega$ to the associated spectral function.
 For lattice simulations a more serious issue is that it requires the standard integral formula connecting a spectral function $\rho^S$ and a symmetric Euclidean correlator~$\langle\mathcal{O}\rangle_{S}$,

-to be generalised, which further complicates the already challenging task of determining the spectral function from lattice data.
+to be generalised, which further complicates the already challenging task of determining the spectral function from lattice data (see also relevant discussion in \cite{Scheihing-Hitschfeld:2023tuz}).
 For such reasons, it is important to understand the sources and form of the asymmetry.

-The results given in the previous sections contain, to the best of our knowledge, the first explicit expression for the asymmetry of the upper and lower chromoelectric correlators.
+The results given in the previous sections contain the explicit expression for the asymmetry of the upper and lower chromoelectric correlators.
 The asymmetry appears starting at NLO and originates at that order from the diagrams shown in eqs. \eqref{eq:w3gewe} and \eqref{eq:w3geew}.
 It is given by (recall that $\left \langle EE \right \rangle_U (1/T-t) = \left \langle EE \right \rangle_L (t)$)

 Because the function $\mathcal{Z}^1_{011}(t)$ is fully antisymmetric under $t \to 1/T-t$, so is $\langle EE \rangle _\mathrm{A} (t)$.
 Moreover, the antisymmetric part of $\left \langle EE \right \rangle_U (t)$ is $\langle EE \rangle_A(t)$, whereas the antisymmetric part of $\left \langle EE \right \rangle_L (t)$ is $-\langle EE \rangle_A(t)$.